Mansa Musa: Wealth

-Mansa Musa is renowned for his wealth and generosity.
-While online articles in the 21st century have claimed that Mansa Musa was the richest person of all time, historians such as Hadrien Collet have argued that Musa's wealth is impossible to calculate accurately.
+Mansa Musa is renowned for his affluence and generosity, and has become "a symbol of fabulous wealth".
+While several online articles in the 21st century have claimed that Mansa Musa was the richest person of all time, historians such as Hadrien Collet have argued that Musa's wealth is impossible to calculate accurately.
 Contemporary Arabic sources may have been trying to express that Musa had more gold than they thought possible, rather than trying to give an exact number.
-Further, it is difficult meaningfully to compare the wealth of historical figures such as Mansa Musa, due both to the difficulty of separating the personal wealth of a monarch from the wealth of the state and to the difficulty of comparing wealth across highly different societies.
-Musa may have taken as much as 18 tons of gold on his hajj, equal in value to over US$1.397 billion in 2024.
 Musa himself further promoted the appearance of having vast, inexhaustible wealth by spreading rumors that gold grew like a plant in his kingdom.
+Encyclopedia Britannica states that he is "widely considered to be the wealthiest person in history".

 According to some Arabic writers, Musa's gift-giving caused a depreciation in the value of gold in Egypt.
 Al-Umari said that before Musa's arrival a mithqal of gold was worth 25 silver dirhams, but that it dropped to less than 22 dirhams afterward and did not go above that number for at least twelve years.
 Though this has been described as having "wrecked" Egypt's economy, the historian Warren Schultz has argued that this was well within normal fluctuations in the value of gold in Mamluk Egypt.
+According to Graham Abney this flooding of Egypt's economy may have been a deliberate attempt by Musa of flexing Mali as a great power once he got there.
+Estimates that Musa brought as much as 18 tons of gold on his hajj — figures sometimes glossed in modern media as equivalent to billions of US dollars — are reconstructions extrapolated from the same al-Umari and Ibn Khaldun reportage, and reflect a single chain of transmission rather than independent attestation.
+The conversion of such figures into modern monetary equivalents is regarded by historians as methodologically unsound, given both the gap between fourteenth-century Sahelian gold-economy logic and modern asset valuation and the difficulty of separating the personal wealth of a monarch from that of the state.